What’s the difference between a photo workshop/expedition vs. a photo tour?

 Do you have luggage restrictions?

 Space is limited in transit on our workshops and expeditions and we ask that our guests try to limit their luggage to one duffle bag (preferred over a suitcase) and one camera bag.
+No XL or XXL suitcases or hard case bags.
 This applies especially to our Greenland and Norway tours due to space restrictions of both checked and hand luggage on ships and airplanes.
-Space is also limited in our super trucks in Iceland.
+Space is also limited in our trucks in Iceland.

 What’s the difference between the levels of difficulty?